pckr/pemextract/README.md

-Simple python script to extract certificates and key from PKCS12 / pfx file.
+Python script to extract certificates and key from PKCS12 / pfx file using openssl libraries.

 This script needs verification and validation, tidying, and better handling of strings from objects.
 I'll fix this over time.